microsoft/minecraft-zoobuilder/creating-blocks.md

 # Defining blocks for Minecraft

 This document provides a quick guide on how to make blocks in an extension for pxt-minecraft.
 For full documentation on defining blocks, see [defining blocks](https://makecode.com/defining-blocks) in the MakeCode docs.
+You can use MakeCode playground (https://makecode.com/playground) to quickly try out the samples and your block definition code.
+Choose Minecraft from editior list to see the blocks come alive in the editor.

 ## Creating a category